acierto/email-inputs/README.md

 </html>
 ```

-And in the codee only in `playground-form.js` EmailsInput is created.
+And in the code only in `playground-form.js` EmailsInput is created.
 You will not find any import there.
 Because this
 component is added to a global scope by the script in html.

 What does `playground-development` to emulate the same and work with up-to-date code changes, is doing this in